 Setting Definition BasicAuth If set to "true" will enable Basic Authentication.
-If set to "false", will allow a valid Operator user to su ${\bf CCPImage Prefix}$ newly created containers will be based on this image prefix (e.g. crunchydata), update this if you require a CCPImageTag newly created containers will be based on this image version (e.g. $\{\{< \text{param centosBase} >\}\}-\{\{< \text{param centosBase} >\}\}$ Port the PostgreSQL port to use for new containers (e.g. 5432) PGBadgerPort the port used to connect to pgbadger (e.g. 10000) ExporterPort the port used to connect to postgres exporter (e.g. 9187) User the PostgreSQL normal user name Database the PostgreSQL normal user database Replicas the number of cluster replicas to create for newly created clusters, typically users will scale up replicas on PgmonitorPassword the password to use for pgmonitor metrics collection if you specify -metrics when creating a PG cluster Metrics boolean, if set to true will cause each new cluster to include crunchy-postgres-exporter as a sidecar contain Badger boolean, if set to true will cause each new cluster to include crunchy-pgbadger as a sidecar container for st Policies optional, list of policies to apply to a newly created cluster, comma separated, must be valid policies in th optional, if set, will set the VALID UNTIL date on passwords to this many days in the future when creati
+If set to "false", will allow a valid Operator user to su ${\bf CCPImage Prefix}$ newly created containers will be based on this image prefix (e.g. crunchydata), update this if you require a CCPImageTag newly created containers will be based on this image version (e.g. $\{\{< \text{param centosBase} >\}\}-\{\{< \text{param centosBase} >\}\}$ Port the PostgreSOL port to use for new containers (e.g. 5432)

-Setting Definition PasswordLength optional, if set, will determine the password length used when creating passwords, defaults to 8 ServiceType optional, if set, will determine the service type used when creating primary or replica services, defaults to Backrest optional, if set, will cause clusters to have the pgbackrest volume PVC provisioned during cluster creation BackrestPort currently required to be port 2022 DisableAutofail optional, if set, will disable autofail capabilities by default in any newly created cluster ${\bf Disable Replica Start Fail Reinit}$ if set to true will disable the detection of a "start failed" states in PG replicas, which results in the re-init ${\bf PodAntiAffinity}$ either preferred, required or disabled to either specify the type of affinity that should be utilized for t SyncReplication boolean, if set to true will automatically enable synchronous replication in new PostgreSQL clusters (defa ${\bf Default Instance Memory}$ string, matches a Kubernetes resource value.
+Setting Definition PGBadgerPort the port used to connect to pgbadger (e.g. 10000) ExporterPort the port used to connect to postgres exporter (e.g. 9187) User the PostgreSQL normal user name Database the PostgreSQL normal user database Replicas the number of cluster replicas to create for newly created clusters, typically users will scale up replicas on Metrics boolean, if set to true will cause each new cluster to include crunchy-postgres-exporter as a sidecar contain Badger boolean, if set to true will cause each new cluster to include crunchy-pgbadger as a sidecar container for st Policies optional, list of policies to apply to a newly created cluster, comma separated, must be valid policies in th PasswordAgeDays optional, if set, will set the VALID UNTIL date on passwords to this many days in the future when creati PasswordLength optional, if set, will determine the password length used when creating passwords, defaults to 8 ServiceType optional, if set, will determine the service type used when creating primary or replica services, defaults to Backrest optional, if set, will cause clusters to have the pgbackrest volume PVC provisioned during cluster creation BackrestPort currently required to be port 2022 DisableAutofail optional, if set, will disable autofail capabilities by default in any newly created cluster ${\bf Disable Replica Start Fail Reinit}$ if set to true will disable the detection of a "start failed" states in PG replicas, which results in the re-init PodAntiAffinity either preferred, required or disabled to either specify the type of affinity that should be utilized for t SyncReplication boolean, if set to true will automatically enable synchronous replication in new PostgreSQL clusters (defa ${\bf Default Instance Memory}$ string, matches a Kubernetes resource value.
 If set, it is used as the default value of the memory request f ${\bf Default Backrest Memory}$ string, matches a Kubernetes resource value.
-If set, it is used as the default value of the memory request f ${\bf DefaultPgBouncerMemory}$ string, matches a Kubernetes resource value.
-If set, it is used as the default value of the memory request f DisableFSGroup If set to true, this will disable the use of the fsGroup for the containers related to PostgreSQL, which is n
+If set, it is used as the default value of the memory request f DefaultPgBouncerMemory string, matches a Kubernetes resource value.
+If set, it is used as the default value of the memory request f